survivejs/webpack-book/manuscript/packages/02_authoring.md

 1. `npm version 0.5.0-alpha1` - Update *package.json* as discussed earlier.
 2. `npm publish --tag alpha` - Publish the package under *alpha* tag.

-To consume the test version, your users will have to use `npm install <your package name>@alpha`.
+To consume the test version, your users have to use `npm install <your package name>@alpha`.

 T> [npm link](https://docs.npmjs.com/cli/link) allows you to link a package as a globally available symbolic link within your system.
-Node will resolve to the linked version unless local `node_modules` happens to contain a version.
+Node resolves to the linked version unless local `node_modules` happens to contain a version.
 If you want to remove the link, you should use `npm unlink` or `npm unlink <package>`.

 ### On Naming Packages